 Our family mediation service is a way in which separating or divorcing couples can meet in a neutral and safe setting to identify, discuss and resolve issues between them.
 These issues can include:

 Mediation is not counselling and will not try to keep you together.

-Instead, it helps you to take control over important decisions relating to your family and to move forward.
-The aim is avoid the need for expensive and lengthy court proceedings.
+Instead, it helps you to take control of important decisions relating to your family and to move forward.
+The aim is to avoid the need for expensive and lengthy court proceedings.

 The mediation process is generally straightforward.
 You can either arrange to meet our mediators together or separately.

 When appropriate, you will be invited to attend meetings together.
 You will both be given the opportunity to discuss the issues most important to you and to identify areas of agreement or disagreement.
 With the assistance of the mediator, it is hoped that you will be able to resolve any differences or reach a compromise that best suits your family.